jduffield65/coppafish/docs/pipeline/register.md

     spot_yxz = spot_yxz * z_scale
     ```

-    Also, for the non-reference point clouds we only keep spots which are isolated.
+    For the non-reference point clouds we only keep spots which are isolated.
 This
     is because the *ICP* algorithm is less likely to fall into local maxima if
     the spots are quite well separated.